Making the Decision to Hire a New Accountant

 When it comes time to switch accountants, there can be a lot of problems that arise if you’re not careful.
-You need to make sure that your old and new accountants clearly understand what needs to be done with your books.
+It would be best if you made sure that your old and new accountants clearly understand what needs to be done with your books.
 This means you’ll have to do some paperwork transfers and may even have to meet with both accountants in person.

 Another issue that can come up when switching accountants is getting everything transferred over correctly.
-This means ensuring all of your financial information – from old bank statements to invoices – is sent over to your new accountant promptly.
-If anything gets missed, it can cause big problems down the road.
+This means ensuring that all of your financial information – from old bank statements to invoices – is sent to your new accountant promptly.
+If anything gets missed, it can cause significant problems down the road.

 Finally, one of the biggest problems when switching accountants is tax season.
 If you switch accountants mid-tax year, you will have to provide your previous accountant with all your information so they can file your taxes.
 This can be a hassle, especially if you have not been keeping track of your paperwork.
 In addition, you may have to pay a fee to your previous accountant to get them to file your taxes.